MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 An Azure Resource Manager service connection allows you to connect to Azure resources like Azure Key Vault from your pipeline.
 This connection lets you use a pipeline to deploy to Azure resources, such as an Azure App Service app, without needing to authenticate each time.

 ::: moniker range="azure-devops"
 You have multiple authentication options for connecting to Azure with an Azure Resource Manager service connection.
-The recommended options are to use [Workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) with either an app registration or managed identity.
+The recommended options are to use [workload identity federation](/azure/active-directory/workload-identities/workload-identity-federation) with either an app registration or managed identity.

 The recommended Azure Resource Manager service connection options are:
 * App registration (automatic) with a workload identity federation  or a secret